Pneumocystis pneumonia: PCP and AIDS

 Since the start of the AIDS epidemic, PCP has been closely associated with AIDS.
 Because it only occurs in an immunocompromised host, it may be the first clue to a new AIDS diagnosis if the patient has no other reason to be immunocompromised (e.g. taking immunosuppressive drugs for organ transplant).
 An unusual rise in the number of PCP cases in North America, noticed when physicians began requesting large quantities of the rarely used antibiotic pentamidine, was the first clue to the existence of AIDS in the early 1980s.

 Prior to the development of more effective treatments, PCP was a common and rapid cause of death in persons living with AIDS.
 Much of the incidence of PCP has been reduced by instituting a standard practice of using oral co-trimoxazole (Bactrim / Septra) to prevent the disease in people with CD4 counts less than 200/μL.
 In populations who do not have access to preventive treatment, PCP continues to be a major cause of death in AIDS.

 History

 The first cases of Pneumocystis pneumonia were described in premature infants in Europe following the Second World War.
-It was then known as plasma cellular interstitial pneumonitis of the newborn.
+At the time the disease was referred to as plasma cellular interstitial pneumonitis of the newborn.

-In the era before the existence of HIV/AIDS in humans, clinical transplant immunology, and widespread immunomodulatory therapy for autoimmune diseases, the neonatal and infantile population was the principal immunity-limited population.
-For example, a 1955 review article stated, "Interstitial plasma cell pneumonia is a type of infantile pneumonia, occurring chiefly in Europe."
+Before the detection of HIV/AIDS in humans and the advent of clinical transplant immunology, and widespread immunomodulatory therapy for autoimmune diseases, the neonatal and infantile population was the principal immunity-limited population.
+A 1955 review article stated, "Interstitial plasma cell pneumonia is a type of infantile pneumonia, occurring chiefly in Europe."
 It also stated, "The etiology is unknown, but the disease acts like an infection in its epidemiology.
 No present-day therapeutic measures seem to be of any definite value."